Senator Feinstein, which is farther away, Florida or the moon?

 All right, other news.

-A majority of immigrants believe anti-immigration sediment is growing in this country, and they are alarmed by the tone of the debate over reform, according to a new poll that was uh released Tuesday.
+A majority of immigrants believe anti-immigration sediment is growing in this country, and they are alarmed by the tone of the debate over reform, according to a new poll that was released Tuesday.

-Just under one third of those surveyed, all of whom describe themselves as legal immigrants, said that Congress and President Bush are doing a good job on the issue.
+Just under one-third of those surveyed, all of whom describe themselves as legal immigrants, said that Congress and President Bush are doing a good job on the issue.

-The poll was conducted by the firm Ben Dixon and Associates.
+Findings came as the U.S. Senate considers immigration reform proposals, blah, The poll was conducted by the firm Ben Dixon and Associates.

-Between February 25, February 24th and March 21st, researchers said they interviewed 800 legal immigrants in 47 states who were reached by random digit dialing.
+Poll conducted by the firm Ben Dixon and Associates between February 24th and March 21st, researchers said they interviewed 800 legal immigrants in 47 states who were reached by random digit dialing.

 I have random digit dialing.